-Students who enrolled in the AIC Education Program prior to January 1, 2016 and are pursuing the CRA designation:
+Students who joined AIC as a member prior to January 1, 2016 and are pursuing the CRA designation:

-- are not required to complete BUSI 352; and
+- are not required to complete BUSI 352 if they were AIC members (Student or Candidate) prior to January 1, 2016, and

 - will be permitted the choice of BUSI 121 or BUSI 344, and BUSI 433 or 443.

 AIC members who enrolled in the AIC Education Program prior to January 1, 2007 may be exempt from changes to the program requirements prior to that date.